chijinduum/realtime-markdown-viewer/README.md

 It will allow people to work on the same markdown simultaneously via a shared URL.

 ## How does it work?
-You can type anything after the slash in "https://git.heroku.com/damp-sea-10190.git" and just start typing.
-(I didn't change the name of the random URL Heroku gave me)
+You can type anything after the slash in "https://git.heroku.com/damp-sea-10190.git"(I didn't change the name of the random URL Heroku gave me) and just start typing.
 The URL is down at the moment but I will look to change this later.